There are three types of documents required for a citizenship by descent application:

 Applicants under 16 years of age

-If you are the responsible parent applying on behalf of a child who is under 16years or age, provide the following:
+If you are the responsible parent applying on behalf of a child who is under 16 years of age, provide the following:

 - documents that together show a signature, photograph and current residential address, such as a passport driver licence, credit card or utilities bill